siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 The extra $2$ is exactly the interference term between $1$ and $1$.

-That result is strange enough to have encouraged the operational dogma that a photon interferes only with itself.
-But mathematically it is just ordinary wave mechanics: amplitudes add linearly, while the observable load is quadratic in the total field.

-There is therefore no second additive law for energy.
-What fails is only the attempt to keep treating the two coherent contributions as separately additive local energies after they have been fully overlapped in the same mode.
-Once the overlap is exact, the local observables belong to the total field.

-This does not violate continuity.
-The conserved law is
+In this ontology the square is read geometrically, not just algebraically.
+A localized pulse may be pictured as an occupied normal extent above the local
+$\mathbf E\times\mathbf B$ base area.
+Two separate equal pulses therefore realize two base areas and two normal extents.
+When those pulses overlap coherently and in phase, the two base areas collapse into one shared base, the two normal extents add, and that doubled extent is compacted into the one surviving base cell.
+One factor of two comes from merging the two occupied bases into one, and the other comes from doubling the normal extent above that base.
+That is the geometric reading of the fourfold local density.

+So the statement is not that four times the total energy has appeared out of nowhere.
+The statement is that the same total field, when reorganized into one coherent occupied region, can carry four times the local energy density.
+The result concerns local loading.
+The total bookkeeping still belongs to the full field through

 $$
 \partial_t u+\nabla\cdot\mathbf S=0,
 $$

-for the total field, not term-by-term additivity under a non-orthogonal decomposition.
-Constructive loading in one region is balanced elsewhere by the global field configuration, just as in any other wave system.
+applied to the total field.

+That result is strange enough to have encouraged the operational dogma that a photon interferes only with itself.
+But mathematically it is just ordinary wave mechanics: amplitudes add linearly, while the observable load is quadratic in the total field.

 The overlap itself is the effect.